Lucas Martin (racewalker): Senior representation

 and silver in the 10,000 m race walk.

 At the 2025 Athletics New Zealand 10 km road championships, Martin placed third overall in the U20/Senior 10 km walk with a time of 48:58, finishing second among male seniors.

+In April 2026, Martin represented New Zealand at the World Athletics Race Walking Team Championships in Brasília, Brazil, competing in the senior men's half marathon race walk.
+Martin recorded an official personal best time of 1:46:10, finishing 63rd individually in the event and as the top New Zealand finisher, ahead of compatriots Jonah Cropp and Toby O’Rorke, with the New Zealand team placing 15th in the team competition.

+Later in 2026, Martin was named senior walker of the year at the Manawatū-Whanganui athletics awards, following his performance at the championships.